thanospapazoglou/athanasiospap/README.md

 ## Hey 👋 Thanos here!

-🎓 I'm an Electrical and Computer Engineer.
+🎓 I'm an Electrical and Computer Engineer, M.Eng.
 👨‍💻 Currently, working as an **🍏 iOS developer** at SingularLogic S.A.

 Also, my latest indie creation is <b>[QRiFi](https://qrifi.app)</b>.
 The missing feature for WiFi sharing in iOS 😲.